Five Steps to Accomplishing Goals on the Farm

 Here are just a few areas to Develop diligence on the farm

 • Caring for animals that depend on you to feed and water them day and night.
-I have written posts about caring for calves here.
+I have written raising bottle calves here.

 • Caring for crops.
 The crops must be planted, cared for, and harvested at specific times throughout the year.
 Proverbs 20:4 tells us: “The sluggard will not plow by reason of the cold; therefore shall he beg in harvest, and have nothing.”